aafulei/cppp5e/09-sequential-containers/README.md

 **Answer:**

+A pair of iterators `beg` and `end` form an iterator range if

+1. they refer to the same container

+2. it is possible to reach `end` by repeatedly incrementing `beg`.
+That is, `beg` must not precede `end`.

 ### Exercise 9.4

 > Write a function that takes a pair of iterators to a vector<int> and an `int` value.
 Look for that value in the range and return a bool indicating whether it was found.